deanlyoung/homebridge-awair/README.md

 # Installation

-1. Install homebridge using: `npm install -g homebridge` or `sudo npm install -g homebridge`
+1. Install homebridge using: `[sudo] npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-awair` or `sudo npm install -g homebridge-awair`
+2. Install this plugin using: `[sudo] npm install -g homebridge-awair`
 3. Update your configuration file.
 See the sample below.

 You'll need to run an HTTP request to obtain each Awair's device ID (`devId`) and device type (`devType`).